Advancement to Candidacy and Thesis Progression

-- Communicate in a timely manner with the program administrators (Nicole and Rebecca) regarding the scheduling of the meeting.
+- Communicate in a timely manner with the program managers regarding the scheduling of the meeting.

 - The focus of the meetings will vary as you progress through your research.
 In the beginning meetings may focus more on plans or issues that were brought up during your Oral Examination.
 As you progress, the meeting will be focused more on progress.
 In this case, progress can be tracked through a succinct PowerPoint presentation.
 We recommend that you prepare slides that are in the format of figures that you plan to develop for your paper.
 Start with some background introduction, discussing what is known, and what is unknown, and how your planned research will bridge this critical knowledge gap.
 For figures that you have shown in previous thesis committee meeting, you can show them briefly as a reminder for your thesis committee members.
 Then focus on summarizing your progress to date, any setbacks or changes since the oral exam or previous committee meeting, and a timeline for the following 6-9 months.

 - Update your IDP prior to the meeting and include highlights of career development activities and plans at the end of your slide deck.

 - Complete your self-evaluation sent to you by your program manager within the week prior to your meeting.
 Note this must be completed PRIOR to your meeting.

 Send out an agenda for the meeting to all committee members at least 3 days in advance.

 Guidelines for Individual Development Plans (IDPs)